Ivysaur is one of the more under-appreciated Pokémon out there.

 Ivysaur has no Pokémon types that it is immune to.
 However, it is resistant to Fighting, Water, Electric, Fairy, and Grass.

 It is super weak to Flying, Fire, Psychic and Ice type moves.

 When it is shiny, an Ivysaur’s skin is a bright green rather than the regular turquoise color, and the bulb on its back is golden rather than pink.

 Ivysaur has appeared in three Super Smash Bros.
 Games; Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS/Wii U and Super Smash Bros.
+Brawl, Super Smash Bros. for Nintendo 3DS/Wii U, and Super Smash Bros.
 Ultimate.

 In Super Smash Bros.
-Brawl, Ivysaur is the only Pokémon that the Pokémon Trainer uses which doesn’t use a HM move.
-Squirtle uses Waterfall, and Charizard uses Rock Smash and Fly.
+Brawl, Ivysaur is the only Pokémon that the Pokémon Trainer uses, which doesn’t use a HM move.
+Squirtle uses Waterfall, and Charizard uses Rock Smash, and Fly.

 Weirdly enough, an Ivysaur with an English name cannot be traded on the GTS without a nickname on Pokémon Black and White due to the censor which blocks Pokémon with offensive nicknames.
-This is because the “sau” from “Ivysaur” is German for “pig” / “swine” and considered an offensive nickname.
+This is because the “sau” from “Ivysaur” is German for “pig” / “swine” and is considered an offensive nickname.

 Ken Sugimori, the designer behind many Pokémon designs, confirmed in a Japanese interview that Ivysaur and its evolutionary branch are all based on frogs.